 1. If you can't afford organic cheese at least buy the blocks and shred them yourselves.
 Shredded cheese is highly processed so that it won't stick together in the packaging.

 2. Don't buy taco seasoning.
 You never quite know what's in it.
 Make your own, it's cheaper and healthier.
-Check out this blog for a great recipe!
+Check out

 3. Try making the base of your salad with spinach.
 It won't taste different but offers a ton more nutritional value.
 I will be doing that the next time!